Blurred-9L/BlurParser/README.md

 {
   /// AbstractAutomata must be subclassed.
   /// KeywordSet might be subclassed or not.
+  /// LineFileReader and ErrorKeeper classes can be ommited.
   Tokenizer tokenizer(new MyAutomata, new MyKeywordSet);
   Token * token = 0;
   string line = "Some line here...";

   /// The transitions matrix must be set.
 Method returns false if
   /// something fails.
-  tokenizer.automata().loadMatrix("path_to_file/transtions_file.txt");
+  /// Additionally, the AbstractAutomata constructor can take the filename
+  /// as a parameter and perform this step upon object creation. tokenizer.automata().loadMatrix("path_to_file/transtions_file.txt");
-  /// line could come from a different source (a file, for example) tokenizer.setLine(line);
+  /// line could come from a different source (a file, for example)
+  /// Set a LineFileReader object on the tokenizer if that's the case. tokenizer.setLine(line);
   token = tokenizer.getToken();
   while (token != 0) {